spbpython/orgs-wiki/chat/this.md

 # The Zen of SPb Python Chat
 *(Inspired by "The Zen of Python, by Tim Peters")*

-- Short inroduction of yourself is better than "hello".
+- Short introduction of yourself is better than "hello".
 - Link to gist is better than source paste.
 - One long message is better than many short.
 - Editing the message is better than correcting via another one.